One-Bowl Choc Chip Banana Bread – Fool Proof

 • Perfectly Moist & Soft – The natural sweetness and moisture from ripe bananas ensure a soft, tender crumb every time.

-• Chocolatey in Every Bite – The chocolate chips melt into the batter, creating little pockets of rich, gooey goodness.
+• Chocolate in Every Bite – The chocolate chips melt into the batter, creating little pockets of rich, gooey goodness.

 • Quick & Easy – No complicated steps or fancy equipment—just mix, bake, and enjoy!